Wegadesk Gorup-Paul

-Wegadesk Gorup-Paul, whose name means "Northern Lights" in the indigenous Mik'maq language of Nova Scotia, was a former Native-Canadian international level diver.
+Wegadesk Gorup-Paul (also known as Wegadesk Gorup-Paule, born 1 December 1987), whose name means "Northern Lights" in the indigenous Mik'maq language of Nova Scotia, was a former Native-Canadian international level diver.
 Wegadesk retired from his career as a diver in 2007 at the age of 19 after taking up diving in 1998 as an eleven year old.
 Initially hesitant about the sport, Wegadesk excelled on both the national and international level of competition as a medalist at National Championships and World Junior Championships.
 In the year leading up to and after his retirement, Wegadesk was the recipient of several awards in community involvement, primarily with youth.